 a) Intra-Group Transfers

 CCP stores your personal information records in the United Kingdom.
-For limited administrative functions, however, we may share your personal data with the Cleveland Clinic Foundation for the purposes set out below.
-These transfers are protected by the obligations set out in intra-group agreements that we have entered into.
-This agreement covers personal data transferred for the following purposes:
+For limited administrative functions, however, we may share your personal data with the Cleveland Clinic Foundation (CCF) based in the US for the purposes set out below.
+These transfers are protected by the obligations set out in intra-group agreements that we have entered into and provide protection of your information in line with the requirements of the UK GDPR.
+These agreements cover personal data transferred for the following purposes: